-Some parents irked over Civil War homework assignment
+‘Insensitive’ Civil War homework irks elementary school parents

-CHESTERFIELD COUNTY, Va. -- A lesson plan is raising questions among some parents of students at Elizabeth Scott Elementary School in Chester.
+CHESTERFIELD COUNTY, Va. -- A lesson plan has raised questions among some parents of students at Elizabeth Scott Elementary School in Chester.

 One parent, who spoke with WTVR CBS 6 on the condition of anonymity, said she was distraught about the Civil War assignment her daughter's fourth grade class received.